 - Slovenia: (Ula Furlan)

 @23:36 As you have probably heard, one of the interval acts in the Grand Final will be the performance of Emmelie's new song Join Us.
-The winner of 2013 Eurovision Song Contest, recorded a version of this song together with all the contestants this year.
+The winner of 2013 Eurovision Song Contest, recorded a version of the song together with all the contestants.
 Here's it is LIVE from Copenhagen.

 @23:32 Enjoying the show?
-Lise really gave an effort to find out some details about the artists that most of the people do not know.
+Our host Lise really made an effort to find out some details about the artists that most of the people do not know.
 Molly was surprised with a cake!
-Hm, hopefully we will get a piece later in the backstage.
+Hm, hopefully we will get a piece later in the backstage too.

 @23:25 This one you really need to watch!
 The Eurovision Song Contest has been the biggest and most popular event in Denmark for many years.
-Danes are so crazy about it that there is a Museum of Eurovision History, that is full of great memories going way back to the beginning in 1956 until today.
+Danes are so crazy about it that they came with the idea about Museum of Eurovision History, that is full of great memories going way back to the beginning in 1956 until today.
 It's not really what you would expect, still it's hilarious!
-Just that you know, we will have all those video clips from the show online quite soon!
+(Just that you know, we will have all those video clips from the show online quite soon!)

 @23:19 There is no much time left!
 Vote and support your favourite artist.
 Every vote counts.